Gunman dies after shooting 2 at Maryland high school

-Two students at a Maryland high school were shot Tuesday after a classmate opened fire in the hallway just before the start of classes, authorities said.
+Two teens at a Maryland high school were shot Tuesday after another student opened fire in the hallway just before the start of classes, authorities said.

-Students at the high school participated in last week's walkout that honored the 17 victims of the Parkland, Florida, mass shooting.
+The shooter — identified as Austin Wyatt Rollins, 17 — was injured and taken to the hospital, where he died, St. Mary's County Sheriff Tim Cameron said at a news conference.

-The chaos unfolded before 8 a.m.
-ET when the gunman walked into the 1,600-student school and fired a round at a 16-year-old female student, also hitting a 14-year-old male.
+The chaos unfolded at 7:55 a.m.
+ET when police say Rollins walked into the 1,600-student school and fired a round from a Glock semiautomatic handgun at a 16-year-old female student.
+A 14-year-old male was also struck.

-The school resource officer was alerted to the gunfire and "quickly" confronted the gunman, according to Cameron.
+The school resource officer — St. Mary's County sheriff's Deputy Blaine Gaskill — was alerted to the gunfire and confronted the gunman in less than a minute, according to Cameron.

-The officer fired "at least a round at the shooter, and I believe the shooter also fired a round," Cameron said, without detailing how the gunman was injured.
+Gaskill "fired at the shooter almost simultaneously as the shooter fired," Cameron said, without detailing how the gunman was injured.
 The officer was not wounded.

 "This is your worst nightmare," Cameron added.